 Manuscript (singular) is abbreviated as MS and manuscripts (plural) as MSS.
 NT stands for New Testament.
 There are five main classifications, plus quotations from the church fathers.

-Papyrus comes from a reed plant (see this on how it is made).
+Papyrus comes from a reed plant (see this slide show on how it is made).
 Scribes used majuscules and minuscules handwriting on this material.
 It is quite possible that the autograph (original) manuscripts of the New Testament were written on it, or perhaps on parchment, or both, but scholarship is unclear on this point.
 But papyrus was not very durable, so we do not have the originals now.